SodaRev-Sites/robloxmeansfun/README.md

 # robloxmeansfun-domain-files
-These are the domain files for the website www.robloxmeansfun.com
+These are the domain files for the website ROBLOX MEANS FUN